o3de/o3de.org/content/docs/welcomeguide/tutor-final-package-distribute.md

+---
+description: ' Learn the process for building and packaging a release of your Lumberyard project. '
+slug: tutor-final-package-distribute
+title: 'Final step: Package and release a build'
+---
 # Final step: Package and release a build<a name="tutor-final-package-distribute"></a>

 In this tutorial, you will learn the final steps to take now that you’ve got a finished game and are ready to release it\!
 You will create a release build, process and package your final assets, and create an indepdendent distribution outside of the **Lumberyard Editor** for everyone to play and enjoy\.